ISISComputingGroup/ibex_developers_manual/backend_system/Ioc-message-logging.md

 The connection to both the JMS server and the database are independently buffered so that if connection to either is lost, the log server will wait to re-establish connection before sending on any messages, so that no messages should be dropped.
 The log server will wait a few seconds after re-establishing connection to the JMS before sending any messages, in order to give JMS clients a chance to reconnect to the JMS server themselves.

 ## Development
 To develop the log server, first run the script `/IocLogServer/LogServer/make-eclipse-project.bat`.
 This will create Eclipse `.project` and `.classpath` files and a `.settings` folder.
 Next, create a new directory in `/IocLogServer` called workspace.
 Open [Eclipse](https://www.eclipse.org/) and select this new folder as the workspace.
+(I have added my version of the project files into the project so you may no longer need to do this).

 Import the log server project (File > Import > General > Existing Projects into Workspace > folder EPICS/ISIS/IocLogServer/base.